Thriving as a Highly Sensitive Person

 4. Seek employment which values not only who you are as a person, but your unique set of skills as well.
 This may mean taking a “craft” job which pays the rent and honors your self-care plan, while also honoring and allowing time for your authentic and passionate self outside of work.
 Refer to Dr. Barrie Jaeger’s concepts of drudgery, craft and calling in Making Work Work for the Highly Sensitive Person.

-5. Become familiar with personality and value assessments such the Myers Briggs Personality Inventory, the Enneagram and a general values inventory.
+5. Become familiar with personality and value assessments such the Myers Briggs Personality Inventory, the Enneagram and a general values inventory, including the Strengths Inventory.
 Having a strong sense of self, and knowing what is most important to you can help make adjustments to your own (or other’s expectations) of you, whether that be in the amount of money you make, the number of hours you spend working, or simply how you spend time in your daily life.

 6. Become aware of your unique needs ~ whether this be sleep, dietary, emotional, spiritual, physical or psychological needs …Adopt the motto from the HSP Gathering Retreats™ “Focus on Needs, Not Approval” and ask your loved ones to do the same.
 It is an amazingly freeing concept that has worked amazingly well in my family.
 Identifying your needs serves as a guideline for setting healthy boundaries – an absolute must for we HSPs!